lvenier/tfit/doc/rules-and-configuration.md

 Jabs, hooks, uppercuts, and dodges are scoring moves.
 Switch guard changes stance and does not count toward the scoring-move total.

+Punch and dodge recognition is documented in [move-recognition.md](move-recognition.md).

 ## Difficulty

 Difficulty is stored as `level` in `localStorage`.